On streets of Tehran, relief for now at no wider conflict

 “Trump is trying to boost the self-confidence of Americans, and I think he is lying,” Taghizadeh said about U.S. claims of no casualties.
 He added that because Trump is running for re-election, he “can’t say that we have had our soldiers killed.”

-Hajizadeh, who leads the country’s aerospace program, said in remarks carried Thursday by the semi-official Tasnim news agency that the goal of “Operation Martyr Soleimani,” as the retaliatory campaign was dubbed, was not to kill anyone, but to “strike the enemy’s military machine.”
+Gen. Amir Ali Hajizadeh, who leads the country’s aerospace program said in remarks carried Thursday by the semi-official Tasnim news agency that the goal of “Operation Martyr Soleimani,” as the retaliatory campaign was dubbed, was not to kill anyone, but to “strike the enemy’s military machine.”
+Still, he repeated that the U.S. suffered mass casualties.

 Gen. Ali Fadavi, acting commander of the Revolutionary Guard, was quoted by Tasnim as describing the attack as a clear sign of Iran’s unique strength.